HugoFara/peekr/CONTRIBUTING.md

 ## New version

-Bump the version number in `package.json`.
+Bump the version number in `package.json`, as well as in `index.html`.
 Then, commit and add a new tag with the version.

 ## 📦 Publishing